 It's the pits when you feel slow, sluggish and have pain when you get your period.
-But take heart, if you have painful periods, you're not alone and there are steps you can take to relieve the pain.
-Between 50 percent and 90 percent of women who get periods experience this pain, called dysmenorrhea.
+A normal period can include some pain and cramping.
+If you have painful periods, you're not alone, and there are steps you can take to relieve the pain.
+Between 50 percent and 90 percent of women who get periods experience this

 Two categories of painful periods